alexandroid000/bounce/README.md

 -   *Filename*: desired filename.
 Will save relative to directory where `stack ghci` is running.

-Example cobweb plot, generated from the above example:
+Plot generated from the above example:

 ![large](https://cdn.rawgit.com/alexandroid000/bounce/master/examples/cobweb.svg)

 Upcoming features:

--   choose maps on command line
 -   add the ability to only keep track of the set of edges the robot could be on (edge to edge "visibility" graph)
 -   Implementing a functional version of [this paper's